India 1930 - 1947

 - Western Command.

-In 1937 or 1938, Western Command was downgraded to become the Western Independent District.
+In late 1938, Western Command was downgraded to become the Western Independent District.
 Each command had a number of Districts under command, each being a Major General’s command.
 In April 1942, with the threat of Japanese invasion, Eastern Command and Southern Command were given a more operational focus and were redesignated as Eastern Army and Southern Army respectively.
 Also in April 1942, the Western Independent District was absorbed by Northern Command, which itself was redesignated as the North Western Army.
 In May 1942, a new command was established to control the central part of India.
 This meant that the higher level formations from May 1942 until the end of the war were:

 - North Western Army;